 - The best french fry gravy.
 Do you like gravy on your french fries?
 Don’t knock it till you try it!
 It’s so delicious!

-Brown gravy can be stored in fridge in an airtight container for up to 5 days.
-To reheat, add a little extra beef broth and heat it in on the stove top or in the microwave, stirring often.
+- Reheating: Add a little extra beef broth and heat it in on the stove top or in the microwave, stirring often.

-Yes, you can freeze this gravy recipe!
+- Freezing: You can freeze brown gravy for up to 3 months.
 The important thing to remember is to plan ahead and thaw out the gravy before reheating.
 This is the best way to keep that smooth consistency and rich flavor.

-Homemade Brown Gravy
+Homemade Brown Gravy From Scratch

 Ingredients